Small Capital Improvement Projects

 - Project oversight expenses/indirect costs will not be funded (i.e. staffing and administration).

 - Applicant organizations must have current 501(c)(3) Public Charity status from the Internal Revenue Service, or be a governmental entity, or be an IRS-recognized tribe.

 - Projects with a strong, diverse funding plan in place that will support the completion of the entire project as outlined in the application.

 - Projects ready to expend grant funds in 2018, understanding that some project completion dates may cross a calendar year.

 - Qualified institutions that currently have no open grants with the Foundation.
 If your institution has received a prior grant, but has completed its work and the required reporting, then your request will be competitively reviewed with all other requests.

-Timing: Funds will be released in 2017.
+- Approved funds will be released in 2018.
 Exact dates will be determined by the specific project needs and any contingency requirements placed on the grant.

 - The Foundation may choose to fund less than the amount requested.

 - These grants are competitive and not all requests are guaranteed funding.